Breast cancer awareness | Annual mammograms boost odds, doctors say

 All the region’s hospital organizations promote annual screenings with special events during October to mark National Breast Cancer Awareness Month.
 The surgeons say many women are getting the message.

-“I think we are getting better and better, but we are still seeing women who haven’t had a mammogram in 10 years,” Arlow said at Conemaugh East Hills outpatient center, 1450 Scalp Ave.
+“I think we are getting better and better, but we are still seeing women who haven’t had a mammogram in 10 years,” Arlow said at Conemaugh East Hills outpatient center, Johnstown.

 “We are also seeing a ton of women who are getting their mammograms and they are getting into treatment because of it.”